Greater Croatia: Background

 Because the Kingdom of Hungary was so large, Hungary attempted processes of Magyarisation on its constituent territories.
 As a reaction, Ljudevit Gaj led the creation of the Illyrian movement.
 This movement aimed to establish Croatian national presence within Austria-Hungary through linguistic and ethnic unity among South Slavs.
 This was the first and most prominent Pan-Slavic movement in Croatian history.
 An early proponent of Croatian-based Pan-Slavism was the politician, Count Janko Drašković.
 In 1832, he published his Dissertation to the joint Hungarian-Croatian Diet, in which he envisioned a “Great Illyria” consisting of all the South Slav provinces of the Habsburg Empire.
 Likewise, the influential Bishop Josip Juraj Strossmayer, although a supporter of the Habsburg monarchy, nonetheless advocated merging the Kingdom of Dalmatia with Croatia.

 The concept of a Greater Croatia was developed further by Ante Starčević and Eugen Kvaternik.
-The two founded the nationalist Party of Rights (HSP) in 1861.
-Unlike Strossmayer and the proponents of the Illyrian movement, HSP advocated a united Croatia that stood independently of a Pan-Slavic umbrella state.
+The two founded the nationalist Party of Rights in 1861.
+Unlike Strossmayer and the proponents of the Illyrian movement, the Party of Rights advocated a united Croatia that stood independently of a Pan-Slavic umbrella state.
 For Starčević, a Greater Croatia covered modern-day Croatia, Bosnia and Herzegovina, and Slovenia and he viewed all South Slavs who inhabited the regions as Croats, regardless of their religion.
 In his view, Croatia included all the territory from the Alps in the north to Macedonia and the Bulgarian border to the south.
 The Bulgarians and Croats were the only South Slavic nations.
 He was an early opponent of Croatia's unification with Serbs and Slovenes (chiefly the Kingdom of Serbia).
 Starčević and Kvaternik's ideologies gradually gained popularity during the interwar period as tensions grew in the Kingdom of Yugoslavia between the Croatian and the more influential Serbian political leaders.
 Ensuing events surrounding the ideology culminated in the World War II conflict between the Independent State of Croatia and its opponents including Chetnik Serbs and Communists of all ethnicities (including Croatian).